celestial-holding-corporation/convex-setup-local/README.md

 **Important:** The `INSTANCE_NAME` field can be any value but must not contain spaces.

 ### Generate an `INSTANCE_SECRET`
-Since we do not store `INSTANCE_SECRET` in the `.env` file for security reasons, generate it manually:
 ```sh
 openssl rand -hex 32
 ```